Philips Velo

-The Philips Velo was a Handheld PC.
+The Philips Velo is a Handheld PC developed by Philips.

 Velo 1

-The initial Velo 1 was a PDA device released by Philips in August 1997.
+The initial Velo 1 was a PDA device released by Philips in 1997.
 The device was typical of the HPCs at the time, being powered by two AA batteries or a rechargeable NiMH battery pack.
-The device had a green back-lit 5.1-inch resistive touchscreen with a resolution of 480×240 pixels at two bits per pixel which allowed for the display of four shades of grey (16 shades with Windows CE 2.0 upgrade).
-It originally shipped with Windows CE 1.0, with a ROM upgrade to Windows CE 2.0 that customers could order for $99.99.
-Expandability was via two internal 'miniature' expansion slots, as well as a PCMCIA slot in the docking station.
+It had a back-lit, greyscale, 5.1-inch resistive touchscreen with a resolution of 480×240 pixels.
+Employing two bits per pixel allowed for the display of four shades of grey (16 shades with Windows CE 2.0 upgrade).
+Expandability was via two internal Miniature Card expansion slots, as well as a PCMCIA slot provided by an optional V-Module.
+The Velo Dock, a docking station, also provided a PCMCIA slot.

-The standard model included 4 MB of RAM and 5 MB ROM.
-An 8 MB model with NiMH battery pack was also available for $839.99 with a free upgrade to Windows CE 2.0 when it was available.
+The standard model included 4 MB of RAM and 8 MB ROM.
+It originally shipped with Windows CE 1.0, but in September 1997, an 8 MB model with NiMH battery pack was announced at a price of $839.99, and Windows CE 2.0 offered as a free future ROM upgrade for all newly purchased Velo 1 units.
+Existing customers were able to order this upgrade for $99.99.
+Users with 4 MB devices were strongly recommended to upgrade to 8 MB, and an upgrade programme was announced to offer 4 MB Miniature Cards at reduced prices for US customers.

 Unlike most other HPCs, the Velo 1 included a built-in low-power software modem, where most other devices required a PCMCIA card modem.
-PCMCIA cards quickly drain batteries, so the low-power software modem helped eke out battery life.
-The modem operated at 14.4 kbit/s.
-Other communication features included an infrared (IrDa) port and serial port, both capable of a maximum transmission rate of 115,200 bit/s.
+PCMCIA cards could quickly drain batteries, so the low-power software modem helped eke out battery life.
+The modem operated at 19.2 kbit/s.
+Other communication features included an infrared (IrDa) port and serial port, capable of a maximum transmission rate of 115,200 bit/s and 230,000 bit/s respectively.

-The MIPS processor in the unit made its performance snappy compared to other devices, such as the HP 300LX or HP320LX.
+The MIPS processor in the unit, the PR31500, incorporated a digital signal processing (DSP) unit to allow the processor to take over audio processing and signalling responsibilities, eliminating the need for dedicated DSP circuitry or modem.
+An accompanying processor, the UCB1100, was provided for telephone line interfacing.
+The PR31500 also offered improved code density compared to previous MIPS-based products by allowing pipeline stalls to occur and thereby eliminating no-operation instruction usage in certain situations.
+The choice of processor reportedly made its performance snappy compared to other devices, such as the HP 300LX or HP320LX.